Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The taxation of these methods is often very different, so if you are thinking about buying a new vehicle, speak to us first about how to structure the finance deal.

-So, what are the benefits of leasing a vehicle through your limited company?
-Well, the first benefit is that the agreement is with the company and not you.
-This means that if things go wrong and the business folds, then you have no personal liability to the lender.
+Well, the first benefit is that the lease agreement is with the company and not you.
+If things go wrong and the business folds, then you have no personal liability to the lender.

-If you need to lease several cars, then you’ll often find that companies will offer group discounts that are simply not available to the general public.
-In that respect leasing a car through your company can often make sense.
+Another potential positive aspect is that you’re more likely to offered discounts which aren’t available to the general public if you need to lease several cars.
+In that respect, leasing a car through your company can often make sense.
 If you fall in love with the car then there may be an option to buy at the end of the deal, but this isn’t always included.

 If you go for a personal lease, then the car has nothing to do with your business.
-This means there is no company car tax payable because it’s not a Benefit in Kind (BiK) (in other words, you own it, not the company).
-We explain BiKs in more detail below.
+There’s no company car tax to pay because it’s not a Benefit in Kind (because you own it, not the company).

 Should you leave, sell, or close down the company, then the car stays with you.
 It’s worth noting that although you can claim for the business mileage from your company, this is all you can claim.
 Insurance, car servicing, repairs and so on, aren’t included.

-If you choose to lease a car personally then you can charge the company for any mileage you do on business.
-The rates vary depending upon the amount of mileage you do but:
+Leasing the car in your own name means you can charge the company for any business-related mileage you do in it.
+The rates vary depending upon the amount of mileage you do:

 Commercial vehicles are treated a little differently.
-If you use a company van or pickup for any personal journeys (this includes going to or from work) then you will have a tax charge but this is much lower than cars and easier to understand.
+If you use a company van or pickup for any personal journeys (this includes going to or from work) then you’ll still have that personal tax to pay, but this is much lower than cars and easier to understand.

-This single flat amount, known as the van benefit charge, is set at £3,960 for the 2023/24 and 2024/25 tax years regardless of the type of vehicle.
-You’ll pay your tax rate on this value so if you are a Basic Rate 20% taxpayer, then your annual charge will be 20% of the charge, which in this case is £792.
+This single flat amount, known as the van benefit charge, is set regardless of the type of vehicle.
+You’ll pay your tax rate on this value so if you are a Basic Rate 20% taxpayer, then your annual charge will be 20% of the charge, which in this case is £834.

 We’d always suggest that when you own your own business, it makes sense to look at the issue in the round.
 That means everything from the Corporation Tax your company will save by providing a car, to the extra personal tax you’ll pay as a result.